- Location: northern Vietnam

 O’Gallery Premier Hotel & Spa prides itself on having a gallery of the most luxurious and morden accommodation in Hanoi Old Quarter.
 Each detail painstakingly crafted, to remark history, architecture to bring most comfortable stay to their valued customers.
 The luxury and impressive designed O’Gallery Premier Hotel of 55 guest rooms...

 La Siesta Central Hotel & Spa is located on Cau Go Street in the middle of Hanoi’s Old Quarter.
 With convenient location, La Siesta Central hotel can aprroach to the popular city attractions easily.Hanoi La Siesta Hotel and Spa also offers many facilities to meet the needs of today's travelers.
 When you are looking for...

 La Siesta Trendy is the most recent hotel in the group and is located on Nguyen Quang Bich Street that joins Phung Hung Street to the west of the old town.
 With our latest hotel we have created something a little different with an alternative look and feel.
 The vision of La Siesta Trendy captures the present day, the edgy and buzzy...

 La Siesta Diamond hotel is very well situated, a pleasant stroll into the Hanoi Old Quarter.
 Beside the convenience of being located near numerous restaurants, the hotel is located 2 minute walk on the north side from the prestige Hoan Kiem Lake, at the edge of the Old Quarter and the French Quarter.
-Great for walking in either direction to see...
+Come and enjoy your stay in comfort at La...